vybeauregard/promptworks/README.md

 This is what I use in my `.bash_profile` in my daily work environment.
 It's based on a unix environment which I connect to via puTTY, so compatibility across terminals will be spotty.

+A ton of this was built using guesswork and google and is published here with no warranty whatsoever.

 ## Highlights

 * The `.bash_colors` file sets aliases for the colors I use in my environment.
 The 0-255 color codes should match up with [this chart](https://jonasjacek.github.io/colors/).
 For non-puTTY environments, you should be able to uncomment `format_rgb()` and feed it a standard r,g,b format to get the desired color.